Spomky-Labs/otphp/doc/Extend.md

 ### HOTP Class

-The following class is a possible implementation of the TOTP Class:
+The following class is a possible implementation of the HOTP Class:

     <?php